 Carolina residents (including out-of-state and international students who are enrolled in North Carolina universities).
 It remains one of the largest free-to-enter poetry contests in the South.

-This year’s guest judge is award-winning poet Kayleb Rae Candrilli and features a grand prize of $500.
+This year’s guest judge is award-winning poet Khalisa Rae and features The Dorianne Laux

-- Previous winners.
-Previous finalists must submit poems that have not been previously submitted.
+c.
+Previous winners.
+Previous finalists must submit poems that have not been

-- Entries may not have been previously published anywhere, in print or online, including personal blogs or websites.
+3. Entries may not have been previously published anywhere, in print or online (including